 - We provide clear and regular communication regarding the budget and schedule throughout the design phase.

-- We meet agreed-upon schedule for completing design phase.
+- We meet agreed-upon schedule for completing the design phase.

 - We provide periodic reviews of potential risks that may affect budget and schedule.

-- We establish final budget prior to bidding process.
+- We establish the final budget prior to the bidding process.